-Interactive and hands-on activities that let students explore the high tech side of transportation careers in Automotive Service, Auto Body & Collision, Heavy Equipment, Heavy Truck and Diesel, Marine & Powersports, Professional Truck Driver, Aviation, UAV (drone), Automotive Engineering, Rail, etc. The trailer is available to travel to high schools like a mobile classroom or is available for career events where it will be parked for the duration of the event
+Interactive and hands-on activities that let students explore the high-tech side of transportation careers in Automotive, Collision & Repair, Heavy Equipment, Heavy Truck and Diesel, Marine & Powersports, Professional Truck Driving, and Aviation.
+The trailer is available to travel to high schools like a mobile lab or is available for career events where it will be parked for the duration of the event.

 Aviation Flight Simulator

 Use a Redbird flight simulator to take off and land various types of planes from airports from around the country.
 Have the ability to fly in different weather conditions as well as complete challenges.

 Truck Driving Simulator

 Using the American Truck Simulator software drive a semi on various challenges, but be sure to obey all traffic laws and don’t fall asleep!!
 It will fine you just like in real life.

 Electude online learning

 Simulation based learning environment where student assess a virtual car using “real-life” tools like a scan tool, multimeter, wiring diagrams and more to solve problems and repair the vehicle.
 Students are also able to watch animations to learn about complex concepts.